Slash89-byte/AMZSCAN/ENHANCED_PROFIT_CALCULATOR_QUESTIONS.md

 - **Option A**: Enhance existing `calculate_total_fees()` method with optional parameters
 - **Option B**: Create new `calculate_comprehensive_fees()` method alongside existing ones
-- **Option C**: Replace current method entirely with comprehensive version
+- **Option C**: Replace current method entirely with comprehensive version let's go with option C: you can do a complete redesign

 **Which approach do you prefer for maintaining compatibility?**